MustafaGurbuz/BurgerProjectWithReactJS/README.md

 ## Setup

-- Install Visual Studio 2019
+- Install Visual Studio Code Editor or what editor you like
 - npm install
 - npm start
 - Now You can use the Burger Project